 My first introduction to the character Zorro was in an old serial they showed on television in the early 1950s when I just a kid, to wit, Zorro’s Fighting Legion (1939).
 It was directed toward a juvenile audience, and so it might seem inappropriate to take it seriously enough to criticize it, but having watched it again recently, I just have to make one observation.
 Zorro rides a white horse, the only white horse apparently in the entire area.
 And so, I found myself wondering where he stabled it.
 You can almost hear people saying to themselves, “Gee, Don Diego and Zorro are the only two people that have a white horse.”
 Actually, Diego never rides the white horse, riding a black one instead.
 But when something comes up needing Zorro’s attention, Diego rides out to the hills where his white horse is standing there by himself, saddled and ready.
 Needless to say, you can’t treat a horse that way.
 That aside, it occurred to me that it would have made more sense if Diego rode the white horse, since it would go with his pretense of being a fop, while riding a black horse when he donned his Zorro rig.
 Clearly, this juvenile serial wanted Zorro to have the pizzazz that goes with riding a white horse, instead of doing it the way I suggest, which might appeal to a more mature audience.

 But I was just a kid when I first watched it, and so the white horse for Zorro was probably just what I wanted.
-Furthermore, I was fascinated by the parts where Zorro was all decked out in his black outfit, complete with cape, sword, and whip.
-The television station followed up by presenting an earlier serial, Zorro Rides Again (1937), and though I didn’t care for his mask, I still paid more attention to the parts where he was in costume and not so much to the parts where he is in ordinary dress pretending to be weak and lazy.
-And I was thrilled when Disney studios produced a television series entitled simply Zorro in 1957.
-As before, it was the parts where I got to see Zorro gallivanting about that I was interested in, not so much the part where he is Don Diego de la Vega.
+Furthermore, I was fascinated by the parts where Zorro was all decked out in his black outfit, complete with cape, sword, pistols, and whip.
+The television station followed up by presenting an earlier serial, Zorro Rides Again (1937), and though I didn’t care for his mask, I still paid more attention to the parts where he was in costume and not so much to the parts where he was in ordinary dress pretending to be weak and lazy.
+And I was thrilled when Disney studios produced a television series entitled simply Zorro (1957-1959).
+As before, it was the parts where I got to see Zorro gallivanting about that I was interested in, not so much the parts where he was Don Diego de la Vega.

 The amount of screen time given to Zorro versus Diego determines the kind of movie it is.
 A costumed character is exciting to watch, but he is all action and external appearance.
 He must be in constant motion, running, riding, fighting, and so forth.
 If he stands still for too long, he begins to look silly, especially if he is wearing a cape.
 It is with his secret identity, Diego in the case of Zorro movies, that we get to know the man, to learn what he thinks and feels.
 Moreover, we get to watch him acting a part in order to keep people from suspecting that he is the one who wears the mask.
 In this case, the part is that of a fop.
 It is a pretense also used in The Scarlet Pimpernel (1934), starring Leslie Howard as the title character and as Sir Percy Blakeney, but Howard’s performance in that role was over the top and irritating.
 Diego’s foppery as performed by Tyrone Power, on the other hand, is so good that we find ourselves impatiently waiting for the Zorro scenes to end so that we can have more Diego.